Artessay/GAN-LLM/README.md

 - Once the setup process is complete, the frontend will be accessible at the URL of your backend server.

 ## Usage
-- Type in the input field and press enter or click on the send button to make a request to the OpenAI API
+- Type in the input field and press enter or click on the send button to make a request to the Large Language Model
-- Use control+enter to add line breaks in the input field
+- Use **control+enter** to add line breaks in the input field
 - Responses are displayed in the chat-like format on top of the page
 - Generate code, including translating natural language to code
-- You can also create AI images using DALL·E models

 ## Contributing